kailoring/mongo-python-zmq/readme.md

-# Python, ZeroMQ, Mongo Example
+# Python, ZeroMQ, Mongo

-This example provides basic CRUD operations using a python flask container communicating using ZeroMQ to a business logic server layer further connected to a MongoDB container.
+Simple Ansible application with CRUD functionality that uses a python flask container with ZeroMQ to work with a business logic server layer while being connected to a MongoDB container.
+The application uses a persistent storage volume.

-Of interest:
+Once the playbook is ran, application is found on localhost:8001

+## Files

+- `ExamplePlaybook.yaml`

+Responsible for building the webclient, server and database containers.
+In this file you also create the appropriate volumes and define the services you wish to start.

+## Directories

+### mongo

+This directory contains the files necessary to initiate the database.
+It further inserts a couple of records into the database.

+### server

+This directory contains the files necessary to build the web server using a python app.

+### webclient

-- Use of `docker-compose` to build and run the application
+This directory contains the code to run the python application using the flask package.
-- Use of a persistent storage volume
-- Use of ZeroMQ to pass messages to the business logic layer